 What is Sickle Cell Anemia?

-Sickle cell anemia is a blood disorder that can be passed on from parents to their children (x).
-People with this disorder are born with it; they do not catch it from some environmental source nor develop the disease later in life.
-The name of the condition comes from the C- or sickle-shaped red blood cells of people with sickle cell disease (x).
+Sickle cell anemia is a blood disorder passed on from parents to their children. (x) You are born with it, which means you do not catch it from some environmental source nor develop the disease later in life.
+The name of the condition comes from the C- or sickle-shaped red blood cells of people with sickle cell disease.
+More than 100,000 people in the U.S. have sickle cell anemia, most of them being African American. (x)

-The blood has many cells, including red blood cells, which have a primary function of carrying oxygen throughout the body.
+Your blood has many cells, including red blood cells, which have the primary function of carrying oxygen throughout the body.
 These cells carry oxygen through molecules known as hemoglobin.
-In healthy people, hemoglobin is round, smooth and flexible, which allows red blood cells to glide through the bloodstream efficiently (x).
+As a healthy person, your hemoglobin is round, smooth and flexible, allowing red blood cells to glide through the bloodstream efficiently. (x)

 Sickle Cell Anemia Symptoms

-The tissues and organs that do not experience adequate blood flow experience damage due to lack of oxygen.
+The tissues and organs that do not experience adequate blood flow experience damage due to a lack of oxygen.
 Tissue and organ damage can cause a wide range of symptoms, referred to as sickle cell crises.
 Severity may vary depending on the organs that have been affected.
-The symptoms of sickle cell anemia include (x):
+The symptoms include: (x)

 - Inflammation of the limbs